Drunk History: International versions

 Since January 12, 2015, a British version of Drunk History has been broadcast on Comedy Central's UK channel.
 A Latin American version, Drunk History: El lado borroso de la historia, is presented by Eugenio Derbez.
 The Hungarian version, Tömény történelem, premiered on October 24, 2016 on Comedy Central Hungary.
 A Brazilian version hosted by Danilo Gentili, Drunk History Brasil: o Lado Embriagado da História, aired on SBT as a segment of The Noite com Danilo Gentili in 2017.
 Comedy Central Brasil broadcast the show separated from The Noite.
-Argentina's Telefe (owned by Viacom) will broadcast the Argentine version of the show, Pasado de Copas: Drunk History, hosted by Marcos Mundstock, a member of Les Luthiers.
-Polish version, Drunk History: Pół litra historii, premiered on October 12, 2017, on Comedy Central Poland.
+Argentina's Telefe (then owned by Viacom) broadcast the Argentine version of the show, Pasado de Copas: Drunk History, hosted by Marcos Mundstock, a member of Les Luthiers.
+A Polish version, Drunk History: Pół litra historii, premiered on October 12, 2017, on Comedy Central Poland.

 An Australian version entitled Drunk History Australia was commissioned for Network Ten’s Pilot Week in 2018, in which a 30-minute pilot episode aired along with several other new show pilots.
 The episode featured stories about Ned Kelly and Phar Lap and was presented by Stephen Curry & Rhys Darby.
 A season was commissioned in October 2019 by Network Ten and was released prematurely on 27 March 2020 on their streaming service, 10 Play, prior to its official premiere on 14 September 2020.